Home > City Guides > America’s Most Affordable Cities to Live in 2026

 • Unemployment Rate: 3.1%

 Thinking about calling Omaha home?
 Nebraska’s largest city is one of the best cities for families, thanks to its great schools, family-friendly fun, and affordable homes!
-In fact, the cost of housing is 21% lower than the national average.
+In fact, the cost of housing in Omaha is 6% lower than the national average.
 Plus, business is booming, with Fortune 500 companies like Union Pacific, Kiewit, Mutual of Omaha, and Berkshire Hathaway headquartered in the area.
-There are also plenty of educational opportunities at higher learning institutions like Creighton University, the University of Nebraska Omaha, and the University of Nebraska Medical Center.
-And Omaha has tons of attractions for people of all ages to enjoy—like the world-famous Henry Doorly Zoo and Aquarium and the annual College World Series held at Charles Schwab Field!
+There are also plenty of educational opportunities at higher learning institutions like Creighton University, the University of Nebraska at Omaha, and the University of Nebraska Medical Center.
+Find fun things to do in Omaha for people of all ages to enjoy—like the world-famous Henry Doorly Zoo & Aquarium and the annual College World Series held at Charles Schwab Field!

 A post shared by @instagram